nullivex/ah-wiki/core/Chat.md

 - `api.configData.commonWeb.httpClientMessageTTL` will default to null (disable http client http(s) message queues).
 Setting it an integer (ms) will enable it again.
 - When a web client connected, actionHero will attempt to set it's ID via cookie.
 If a cookie cannot be set, than each request will get a new ID.
 If you are expecting http(s) clients which cannot accept cookies, than you can toggle on `api.configData.commonWeb.fingerprintOptions.onlyStaticElements`.
 This will use only elements from the connection (headers, etc) which will not change to generate the fingerprint at the expense of entropy.
 - `roomChange` will also store the new room in a cookie.
 Cookies are required when changing rooms
-- Messages sent to http(s) clients can be retrieved with the `api.webServer.getWebChatMessage(api, connection, next)` method
+- Messages sent to http(s) clients can be retrieved with the `api.webServer.getWebChatMessage(connection, next)` method
 - Messages sent to http(s) clients will not be kept forever (as this would use an ever increasing amount of memory).
 How long messages re kept for is defined by `api.configData.commonWeb.httpClientMessageTTL`

 ### Examples